JREAM/config-ubuntu/readme.md

 # Optional Configurations
 - Some items (`termatinator`, `virtualenvs`) copied from [Dan Sackett](https://github.com/dansackett/dotfiles).

+# List all Keybindings

+	gsettings list-recursively  org.gnome.desktop.wm.keybindings | sort | more

+See your keypressed:

+	xev

+Or for a lot of details:

+	xev | grep KeyPress

 ## Better Local Folder
 This is less painful when creating a group with rwx permissions for `/usr/local`